 There is a lovely range of colors, brights, and pastels.
 Suggested size crochet hook – I-9 / 5.5mm.
 5-ounce ball weight, 256-yard length.

 - Great drape

 - Some crafters found the yarn splits when crocheting.

 This worsted weight yarn comes in lots of lovely colors and is perfect for many different projects.
-Very suitable for baby items, particularly blankets.
+Suitable for baby items, particularly blankets.

-It’s machine washable at a temperature not above 40C / 105F and can be tumble dried on the hottest setting.
-It’s a very economical size (16oz, yardage 1020yds.
+It’s machine washable at a temperature not above 40C / 105F and tumble dried on the hottest setting.
+It’s an economical size (16oz, yardage 1020yds.

 - Economical size for larger projects

 - A bit rough, but it softens up beautifully after washing.

 Caron One Pound Solids Yarn